fossasia/susi.ai/docs/Skill_Tutorial.md

 Your skill goes into a public domain repository and will be published to https://github.com/fossasia/susi_skill_data

 This means:
-- your skill be used by SUSI for all requests of all users! (unless you create a private skill)
+- your skill will be used by SUSI for all requests of all users! (unless you create a private skill)
 - other people can see and edit what you just wrote into the skill CMS

 ### What you have to do